|Oracle8i Application Developer's Guide - Large Objects (LOBs)

 "Use Case Model: External LOBs (BFILEs)" for all basic operations of External LOBs (BFILES).

-This procedure describes how to DELETE the row of a table containing a BFILE.
+This procedure describes how to create a table of an object type with a BFILE attribute.

-The following examples are provided in SQL and apply to all programmatic environments:
+The following example is provided in SQL and applies to all programmatic environments: